Raleigh Bankruptcy Lawyer for Subcontractor Debts and Claims

 - IT companies and individuals to install software, safeguard confidential information, and troubleshoot computer issues

 - Demolition crew to remove materials and waste from a construction site

 - Event planners to plan and execute company events

 Subcontractors usually don’t receive payment for their work directly from the business.
 The business owner often pays the contractor, and the contractor provides compensation to the subcontractors they hire.
 However, if you don’t pay your contractor, their subcontracts don’t get paid either.
 Anyone you owe money to could come after you for past-due invoices and even pursue legal action in court.

 Types of Bankruptcy to Resolve Subcontractor Debt

-As a business owner, you have three primary bankruptcy options available to you.
+As a business owner, you have several primary bankruptcy options available to you.

 Chapter 7 Bankruptcy

-Chapter 7 bankruptcy is also called liquidation bankruptcy.
-This isn’t the most common option for businesses that want to keep their doors open.
+Chapter 7 bankruptcy isn’t the most common option for businesses that want to keep their doors open.
 However, it’s beneficial if you plan to terminate operations and shut down your company.
 That’s because filing Chapter 7 requires liquidating your assets to pay off debt.

 Many business owners can’t afford to continue running their businesses without their assets.
 You might depend on specific assets to provide products or services to your customers.
 If you sell the assets, you can no longer operate your company as needed.
 Preparing to file for Chapter 7 means you have come to terms with closing the doors to your business to resolve your subcontractor debt.